DEV Community

 Enter fullscreen mode Exit fullscreen mode

 As you've probably already realised, the server-side validation performed in +page.server.js here is rather stupid because the actions() function will only be called when you've got a valid form.
-It could only be called for an invalid form if you'd somehow managed to hack the client-side code and bypass its checks.
-But this is certainly possible so, for critical operations, the client-side checks should be repeated server-side.
+It could only be called with invalid data if you'd somehow managed to hack the client-side code.
+But this is certainly possible so, where the stakes are high, it makes sense to repeat the checks.

-If the server-side validation checks did fail it's unlikely that you would want to give the hacker a courteous response, but in the next section of this post you'll be looking at other problems that might be encountered.
-So let's have a look at how +page.server.js reports back on what it has found.
+If the server-side validation checks did fail it's also unlikely that you would want to return the hacker a courteous response (the code above doesn't).
+But, in the next section of this post, you'll see other problems that you may want to tell +page.svelte about.

 3. Exception handling

-Your questions now should be "How do you know an error has occurred and how do you find out what type of error it is?"
+Your question now should be "How do you know an error has occurred and how do you find out what type of error it is?"

-Library functions like the Firestore API calls you used earlier to read and write documents to database collections signal that something has gone wrong by "throwing" an "exception" using a "throw" statement.
-It looks like this:
+Library functions like the Firestore API calls that you used earlier to read and write documents to database collections signal that something has gone wrong by "throwing" an "exception".
+This looks like this:

 throw new Error("Structured error message");